symfony/symfony-docs/security/passwords.rst

 The hashed passwords are ``96`` characters long, but due to the hashing requirements saved in the resulting hash this may change in the future, so make sure to allocate enough space for them to be persisted.
-Also, passwords include the `cryptographic salt`_ inside them (it's generated automatically for each new password) so you don't have to deal with it.
+Also, passwords include the `cryptographic salt`_ inside them (it is generated automatically for each new password) so you don't have to deal with it.

 .. _reference-security-pbkdf2: